np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

       - MaxLength: 30

   - spectrum_embargo_release_ready <a name="compounds_nmr_metadata_spectrum_embargo_release_ready"></a>
       - Description: Whether or not THIS SPECTRUM is ready to be released according any embargoes on the submission.
 If false this spectrum should be put into an embargoed (not publicly available) state.
 If true the spectrum should be made publicly available.
+(For now) will never differ from `embargo_release_ready`.
       - Example: true
       - type: bool